Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

      * Move the map to the wanted location and release the mouse button.
      * The map is fixed again.
      * Move the mouse to the wanted end of the range and left-click.
-     * Select the necessary range operation from the info window that pops-up.
+     * Select the necessary range operation (hide/show points, assign activity/copy) from the info window that pops-up.

+     _Remarks:_

+       * When selecting the start and end points of the range any trackpoint (ordinary trackpoints as well as subpoints created by a routing engine) can be selected.
+       * This procedure is recommended for recorded tracks.

 ![Track range selection](images/DocFaq/RangeSelection.png "Track range selection")

 * __Using a graph in an edit window:__